mindscratch/metronome-client/README.md

 This library targets the `v1` API.

+## Issues affecting this library

+It's worth noting that I've opened a couple [issues](https://github.com/dcos/metronome/issues/created_by/mindscratch) that I've found with Metronome while implementing this library.

 ## Examples

 Look at the programs in the `examples` directory.
 An application exists for each v1 API endpoint, they also demonstrate how to use this library.